top of page

 I completed my diploma in Business & Finance when I was 21 years old.
 I started my first full-time role as Assistant to the Finance Director for a clothing manufacturer based in Stockport.
 The company needed to move with the times, and I had the IT knowhow.
 In addition to my CIMA qualification they were happy to pay for my IT training in exchange for me to develop their IT infrastructure.
 I then had a second role as their IT Manager.

-At the same time in 1999, I worked part-time outside of my daytime job as a freelance IT professional for small businesses.
+In 1999, I worked part-time outside of my daytime job as a freelance IT professional for small businesses in the local area.

-In a period of 5 years, I built numerous servers for different companies and developed multiple computer systems from scratch.
-I gained extensive knowledge of both legal and financial framework.
+Within a period of 5 years, I built numerous servers for different companies and developed multiple computer systems from scratch.
+I gained extensive knowledge of both legal and financial frameworks.
 I experienced pioneering IT technologies, which the new telecommunications companies had just began to operate.

 In 2005, during the broadband revolution, I setup a company called B4 Computers and I began to operate from my home workshop.
 These were the best days of my life :-)